The Invisible Enemy

 WARNING: This review contains "SPOILERS", and is intended for those who have already seen the program.
 To avoid the spoilers, read the Buyers' Guide version instead.

 "Doctor Who" finally sheds a good deal of its horror trappings and awakens to its science fiction potential with this story.
-Although mental posession and cold murder are still unfortunate centre-pieces to the story, the on-screen focus is solidly on exploration of the macro- and micro-worlds on which it is taking place, how and why it is happening, and how our heros can stop it (instead of dwelling on the fear of it).
+Although mental possession and cold murder are still unfortunate centre-pieces to the story, the on-screen focus is solidly on exploration of the macro- and micro-worlds on which it is taking place, how and why it is happening, and how our heroes can stop it (instead of dwelling on the fear of it).
 It is also most refreshing to see a production that is so visually ambitious.
 A great deal of wonderful effects are successfully achieved, although lack of time also took its toll on others that didn't get pulled off so well.
 And though it may not realize it, it is also a wonderful complement to the next story, with one of its major settings being on the asteroid remains of the fifth planet: Maldek.

 Design